Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 ISIS should:

 -  Run the test suite
--  Create a custom Kubos project which interacts with supported features on the iOBC
+-  Create a custom CubeOS project which interacts with supported features on the iOBC

-Kubos
+CubeOS
 ^^^^^

-Kubos should:
+CubeOS should:

 -  Run the test suite
 -  Manually verify non-automatable tests